Azure/pixel_level_land_classification/batchai/setup.md

 ## Next steps

 You have now completed all of the setup steps required for this tutorial.
 We recommend proceeding to the [model training](./train.md) section of this repository.

+Click [here](../README.MD) to return to the main page of this repository for more information.

 ## Cleanup